Ramesh8dsaiml/Natural-Language-Processing-with-Machine-Learning/README.md

 |--------------------|-------|---------:|
 | **TF-IDF** | **Logistic Regression** | **86.28%** |

-The experimental results indicate that **TF-IDF combined with Logistic Regression** achieved the highest accuracy among the evaluated combinations.
+The comparison shows that **TF-IDF with Logistic Regression** achieved the highest accuracy on the selected dataset.

 ---